 The findings obtained from this study show that Khaya grandiforlia gum is effective in controlling the rate of corrosion of the stainless steel arch bar and it is environmentally friendly as there is no observed hazard to the analyst or the environment due to its green nature.
-The major functional groups observed are OH, C=O, C=N, C=C, and C-C, C-O, C-N which justifies that the gum contained alcohols, acids and sugar as shown by previous literature/researches.
-Additionally, the morphology of the stainless steel arch bar may be maintained because there is little observable change in the SEM images, thus the material can be reused after being subjected to corrosion adsorption studies since the is The inhibitor is locally chemisorptions. available and its application in corrosion inhibition will solve the problem of high cost importation of substances used as inhibitors for corrosion of metals in the industrial sectors, thereby boosting economy of our country.
+The major functional groups observed are OH, C=O, C=N, C=C, and C-C, C-O, C-N which justifies that the gum contained alcohols, acids sugar shown previous and as by Additionally. literature/researches. the morphology of the stainless steel arch bar may be maintained because there is little observable change in the SEM images, thus the material can be reused after being subjected to corrosion studies since the adsorption is not chemisorptions.
+The inhibitor is locally available and its application in corrosion inhibition will solve the problem of high cost importation of substances used as and inhibitors for corrosion of metals in the industrial sectors, thereby boosting the economy of our country.